Linkgls/Linsheng-Linkgls-intern-repo/Milestones_12_FocusBearSpecificLibraries/rn-logging.md

 import * as Sentry from "@sentry/react-native";

 // This initializes Sentry with your project's DSN and configuration settings.
-// It sets up the context for error reporting, including enabling personal data tracking
+// It sets up the context for error reporting
+// , including enabling personal data tracking
-// (sendDefaultPii), and configures performance monitoring via traces and profiles.
+// (sendDefaultPii), and configures performance
+// monitoring via traces and profiles.
 Sentry.init({
   dsn: "DSN After register the account on Sentry website.",
   sendDefaultPii: true, // Adds context like IP address, cookies, and user data.
+  tracesSampleRate: 1.0,
-  tracesSampleRate: 1.0, // Captures 100% of transactions for performance monitoring.
-Adjust for production use.
+  // Captures 100% of transactions for performance monitoring.
+  // Adjust for production use.
   profilesSampleRate: 1.0, // Captures profiling data for every transaction.
 });

-// Optionally, you can wrap your root component with Sentry's error boundary for global error handling. export default Sentry.wrap(RootLayout);
+// Optionally, you can wrap your root component with
+// Sentry's error boundary for global error handling. export default Sentry.wrap(RootLayout);
 ```